righthalfplane/SdrGlut/README.md

 This is what I did to get SdrGlut running on the SDRPlay verison Raspbian.

-The SDRPlay verison Raspbian have the SDRPlay libraries already installed.
+The SDRPlay verison Raspbian has the SDRPlay libraries already installed.

 sudo apt-get update